ktor-doc-jp/ktor-doc-jp/pages/quickstart/maven.md

 ---
 title: Maven
-caption: Setting up Maven Build
+caption: Setting up a Maven Build
 section: Quick Start
 permalink: /quickstart/maven.html
 priority: 0
 ---

+In this guide we will show you how to create a Maven `pom.xml` file and how to configure it to support Ktor.

+**Table of contents:**

+* TOC
+{:toc}

+## Basic Kotlin `pom.xml` file (without Ktor)
+{: #initial }

 Maven is a build automation tool used primarily for Java projects.
 It reads project configuration from `pom.xml` files.
-Here is basic `pom.xml` file for building Kotlin applications:
+Here is a basic `pom.xml` file for building Kotlin applications:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>